tkubica12/app-service-arm/README.md

 ```

 ## Add custom domain (web02)
+Make sure you have CNAME configured in your DNS solution for your custom domain pointing to site URL such as tomasweb01.azurewebsites.net.

 ```
 az group deployment create --resource-group appservicearm --template-file web2.json --parameters @web2.parameters.json --mode Complete
 ```